 By board certified, American trained primary care physicians.

-Pharyngitis and tonsillitis are terms to describe sore throat.
+Pharyngitis and tonsillitis are terms used to describe sore throat and cough.
 Pharyngitis describes pain or swelling in the throat itself, while tonsillitis is specifically pain or swelling of the tonsils, the masses of tissue at the back of your throat.
 The throat, or pharynx, can be sore for a variety of reasons, and symptoms and treatments can vary depending on the specific cause.
+Coughing and sore throat are common symptoms that may accompany several upper respiratory infections.

-Causes of sore throat vary from allergies to bacterial infections, to viral infections, as well as habits like smoking..
+Causes of sore throat with cough vary from allergies to bacterial infections, viral infections, or habits like smoking.
+If you’re experiencing throat pain and cough, it’s important to seek timely care.

 Some common bacterial infections that can cause either pharyngitis or tonsillitis are: